vibhurai/Fast_API-arangodb_demo_proj/README.md

 # Fast_API-arangodb_demo_proj

-Small capstone project to look into the integraiton of FastAPI with arangodb
+Small capstone project to look into the integraiton of FastAPI with arangodb and then check CI/CD with jenkins